The Beginner’s Guide To Greek Wines

 Assyrtiko from Santorini

-Assyrtiko is one of the top wines in Greece, produced all over the country.
+Assyrtiko is one of the country’s top wines, produced across the country.
 Assyrtiko’s most impressive region is its place of origin on the island of Santorini.
 This is a lean white wine with passion fruit, flint, and lemon flavors, subtle bitterness, and saltiness on the finish.

 Assyrtiko labeled as Nykteri (“nith-terry”) are always oaked and offer more lemon brûlée, pineapple, fennel, cream, and baked pie crust notes.